 Spanikopita or otherwise known as Greek spinach pie is a traditional yet delicious recipe.
 With its versatility the dish matches with every time of the day.
 Be it dinner, as a snack or starter Spanikopita will definitely satisfy your taste buds.
 Feta cheese, butter, olive oil all are mixed and baked until golden crispy perfection.

 . . .

-Tiropita otherwise known as ‘Greek cheese pie’ is traditionally popular throughout Greece that can be eaten as a starter or a mid-day snack.
+Tiropita, otherwise known as ‘Greek cheese pie’, is traditionally popular throughout Greece and can be eaten as a starter or a mid-day snack.
 This feta cheese food comes into different shapes & sizes.
 When it is rolled into individual triangular servings that’s when it is called Tiropita.
 The main ingredient used in this recipe is various types of cheese (feta cheese mostly).
 Melted butter and olive oil are also used while preparing this mouthwatering dish.

 Recipe > Tiropita (Greek Savory Cheese Pie)